tiendu/hierarchical_functional_profiler/README.md

 ## How to use

-First, run the uniprot2ko.pl with the downloaded
+First, get the Brite hierarchy using KEGG API from https://rest.kegg.jp/get/br:ko00001/json